Poland’s leader says Russia’s moving tactical nuclear weapons to Belarus, shifting regional security

 Duda made his comments at a joint news conference with visiting Portuguese President Marcelo Rebelo de Sousa.

-“I was telling President (Sousa) about the implementation of the declarations by Vladimir Putin that Russia’s tactical nuclear weapons will be moved to the territory of Belarus,” Duda said.
+“I was telling President (de Sousa) about the implementation of the declarations by Vladimir Putin that Russia’s tactical nuclear weapons will be moved to the territory of Belarus,” Duda said.
 “Indeed, this process is taking place, we are seeing that.”

+Duda gave no details, but said that in an “obvious way it is changing the architecture of security in our part of Europe.”

-Lukashenko says that hosting Russian nuclear weapons in his country is meant to deter aggression by NATO member Poland, even though Warsaw has made no such threats.
-Poland is offering neighbour Ukraine military, humanitarian and political backing in its struggle against Russia’s invasion and is taking part in international sanctions on Russia and Belarus.
+Lukashenko said that hosting Russian nuclear weapons in his country is meant to deter aggression by NATO member Poland, even though Warsaw has made no such threats.
+Poland is offering neighbor Ukraine military, humanitarian and political backing in its struggle against Russia’s invasion and is taking part in international sanctions on Russia and Belarus.

+Duda also hailed the recent approval by the U.S. State Department of the potential sale of 96 Boeing AH-64E Apache helicopters to Poland that would lead to a huge boost in Poland’s and NATO’s defense potential and was a sign of special relations between Washington and Warsaw.

-De Sousa pledged continuing support for Ukraine’s struggle and for other countries in the region, saying it is as important to Portugal as the situation in its own neighbourhood.
+De Sousa pledged continuing support for Ukraine’s struggle and for other countries in the region, saying the situation on Europe’s eastern borders is as important to Portugal as that in its own neighborhood.